Maltes hidden kitchen

 Planning the Visit

-The restaurant is located at Gernsbacher Strasse 24, in the pedestrian zone at the centre of the spa town, which means it is walkable from the main thermal bath district and the casino area.
+The restaurant is located at Gernsbscher Str.
+24, in the pedestrian zone at the centre of Baden-Baden.
 Given the small capacity and the 2025 Michelin star, advance booking is advisable; rooms of this scale typically fill several weeks ahead at weekends, and the star will have accelerated that pressure.
-Guests planning around the non-alcoholic pairing or the vegetarian menu would do well to confirm availability at the time of booking, since the vegetarian option changes monthly and the tea pairing requires the café's stock to be available in the evening configuration.
+Guests should book in advance for the vegetarian menu or non-alcoholic pairing.

 For visitors building a broader Baden-Baden itinerary, the town's hotel, bar, winery, and experience options are covered in full across our guides: Baden-Baden hotels, Baden-Baden bars, Baden-Baden wineries, and Baden-Baden experiences.